Epic Code LAB848 Osmotic Fragility, Erythrocytes

 Necessary Information

-Patient's age and sex are required.
+Patient's age is required.

 Specimen Required